buyco/go-cma-sdk/api/docs/ShipmentEvent.md

 ### NewShipmentEvent

-`func NewShipmentEvent(eventCreatedDateTime time.Time, eventType string, eventClassifierCode string, eventDateTime interface{}, shipmentEventTypeCode ShipmentEventTypeCode, documentID string, documentTypeCode DocumentTypeCode, ) *ShipmentEvent`
+`func NewShipmentEvent(eventCreatedDateTime time.Time, eventType string, eventClassifierCode string, shipmentEventTypeCode ShipmentEventTypeCode, documentID string, documentTypeCode DocumentTypeCode, ) *ShipmentEvent`

 NewShipmentEvent instantiates a new ShipmentEvent object This constructor will assign default values to properties that have it defined,